If you are serious about increasing your organic traffic then you need to pay attention to your WordPress SEO.

 Here is how you can check or change your existing permalink structure.

 Open your WordPress dashboard and go to Settings » Permalinks page.

 Select the structure labeled “Post name.”

-Note: If your website is running from more than 6 months, then please don’t change your existing permalink structure.
+Note: If your website is old and have too many contents, then please don’t change your existing permalink structure.
 By changing your permalink structure, you will lose all of your existing social share counts and in some cases, you may also lose your existing search engine ranking.

 4. Choose WWW or non-WWW

 If you are just starting out then you have to decide whether you want to go with WWW (http://www.yourdomainname.com) or NON-WWW (http://yourdomainname.com)